-Product revenues increased \$436.9 million during 2016 compared to 2015.
+Product revenues increased \$436.9 million during 2016, compared to 2015.
 This increase was primarily attributed to the Newport Merger, as sales by Newport accounted for product revenues of \$387.1 million during 2016.
-Product revenues increased for our legacy MKS business (Vacuum & Analysis segment) by \$49.8 million during 2016, compared to 2015, primarily due to an increase in product revenues from our semiconductor capital equipment and semiconductor device manufacture customers of \$71.3 million, primarily due to volume, offset by a decrease in product revenues from our other advanced markets of \$21.5 million, primarily related to volume decreases in the solar, thin film and data storage markets.
+Product revenues increased for our Vacuum & Analysis segment by \$49.8 million during 2016, compared to 2015, primarily due to an increase in product revenues from our semiconductor customers of \$71.3 million, primarily due to volume, offset by a decrease in product revenues from our other advanced markets of \$21.5 million.